Savory Smothered Chicken with Onions: A Comfort Classic

 Instructions

-- Prepare the chicken: In a shallow dish, combine the all-purpose flour, smoked paprika, garlic powder, 1 teaspoon salt, and black pepper.
-Dredge each chicken thigh thoroughly in the seasoned flour mixture, shaking off excess.
-This coating will create a delectably crispy crust.
+- Prepare the chicken: In a shallow dish, mix flour, smoked paprika, garlic powder, 1 tsp salt, and black pepper.
+Dredge each thigh and shake off excess to create an even crust.

-- Sauté the onions: In the same skillet, lower the heat to medium and melt the remaining 2 tablespoons butter.
-Add the thinly sliced onions along with ½ teaspoon salt.
-Stir frequently and cook until deeply golden and jammy, around 12-15 minutes.
-They should soften and yield rich, sweet flavors that will anchor the dish.
+- Sauté the onions: Reduce heat to medium and melt remaining butter.
+Add sliced onions with ½ teaspoon salt.
+Cook, stirring frequently, until deeply golden and jammy, about 12–15 minutes.

-- Deglaze and build the sauce: Pour the chicken broth slowly into the skillet to deglaze, scraping up any browned bits.
-Stir in the fresh thyme and apple cider vinegar if using.
-Let the mixture simmer gently, allowing the sauce to thicken slightly, about 4 minutes.
+- Deglaze and build the sauce: Pour in the chicken broth to scrape up browned bits.
+Stir in thyme and apple cider vinegar if using.
+Simmer 3–4 minutes so flavors meld and the sauce reduces slightly.

-- Simmer the chicken: Nestle the browned chicken thighs back into the skillet, skin-side up, partially submerged in the onion-rich sauce.
-Cover tightly with a lid and reduce heat to low.
-Cook gently for 20 minutes, or until the chicken reaches an internal temperature of 165°F (74°C) and is tender to the touch.
+- Simmer the chicken: Nestle thighs back into the skillet, skin-side up, partially submerged.
+Cover and lower heat to maintain a gentle simmer.
+Cook 18–22 minutes until internal temperature reaches 165°F (74°C).

-- Final touches: Remove the lid and simmer uncovered for 3-5 minutes if the sauce needs thickening.
-Taste and adjust the seasoning with salt and pepper, if necessary.
+- Finish the sauce: Uncover and simmer 3–5 minutes if you need more reduction.
+Taste and adjust seasoning with salt and pepper before serving.

 Tips for Success with Your Savory Smothered Chicken with Onions